 If the tale had been completely thought out beforehand they might have claimed from the very start that one of the reasons the Phoenix needed to die with her reluctant children in her arms was to prevent such incestuous unions from ever happening.
 But what can ya do?

 FOR A VERY DARK SHADOWS-ISH NOVEL FROM 1812, HERE’S MY REVIEW OF ISABELLA OF EGYPT.
-(No Phoenixes, but you get gypsy witches, Mandragores, living dead men and a She-Golem.)
-CLICK HERE
+(No Phoenixes, but you get a gypsy witch, Mandragores, living dead men and a She-Golem.)
+CLICK HERE.

 FOR MORE HALLOWEEN ITEMS CLICK HERE: https://glitternight.com/category/halloween-season/